RelevanceAI/relevanceai/README.md

 [![Documentation Status](https://readthedocs.org/projects/relevanceai/badge/?version=latest)](https://relevanceai.readthedocs.io/en/latest/?badge=latest)
 [![License](https://img.shields.io/pypi/l/relevanceai)](https://img.shields.io/pypi/l/relevanceai)

-For guides, tutorials on how to use this package, visit https://docs.relevance.ai/docs.
+For guides and tutorials on how to use this package, visit https://docs.relevance.ai/docs.

 ## 🔥 Features

-Features of the library include:
-- Quick vector search with free dashboard to preview results
+- Fast vector search with free dashboard to preview and visualise results
-- Vector clustering with support with built-in easy customisation
+- Vector clustering with support for libraries like scikit-learn and easy built-in customisation
+- Store nested documents with support for multiple vectors and metadata in one object
 - Multi-vector search with filtering, facets, weighting
-- Hybrid search (weighting exact text matching and vector search together) ... and more!
+- Hybrid search with support for weighting keyword matching and vector search ... and more!

 ## 🧠 Documentation

-There are two main ways of documentations to take a look at:

 | API type      | Link |
 | ------------- | ----------- |